fcaballerop/cuPSS/README.md

 cmake --build .
 sudo cmake --install .
 ```
 This will create a file `build/libcupss.a` which can the be linked to any particular solver.
 The last command will copy this library to `/usr/lib`, and the header files to `/usr/include`.
+#### Compilation with local installation
 If cmake is not available, or system wide installation is not possible, the library can be compiled in place, by running from the root directory
 ```
 cd src
 nvcc -c *cu -O2